kiltandcode/kiltandcode.com/_posts/2019-06-16-best-practices-for-writing-unit-tests-in-csharp-for-bulletproof-code.md

 Testing frameworks enable us to decorate our unit tests with attributes such as *(or similar to)* ***[TestClass]*** or ***[TestMethod]***.
 These attributes inform the Text Explorer in Visual Studio to recognize the class or method as a unit test and will execute the code to return a pass or a fail.

-The most popular .NET testing frameworks are *(at time of writing and in no particular order)*:
+The most popular .NET testing frameworks are *(at the time of writing and in no particular order)*:

 * **MSTest**
 * **xUnit.NET**